 Abandoned buildings from years ago provide insight into how life was back then!
-If it’s antiques or old furniture that interests YOU most about yesterday then check out any one of these places – they’ve got something hiding around every corner.
+If it’s antiques or old furniture that interests YOU most about yesterday, then check out any of these places – they’ve got something hiding around every corner.

 If you ever want to jump back in time and get a glimpse 19th century Texas lifestyles, consider checking out these abandoned ghost towns near your location.
 Not sure which ones are closest?
 Here’s our list!

 Route 66 is a famous road that links California with New Mexico.
-The National List of History Places has the historic district listed in their national register.
+The National List of History Places has the historic district in its national register.

-If you head out on Route 66 toward Glenrio, Texas, there are abandoned buildings from when farmers used to live in this area and work their land back before it became industrial or developed into what we know now about these times long ago.
+If you head out on Route 66 toward Glenrio, Texas, there are abandoned buildings from when farmers lived in this area and worked their land back before it became industrial or developed into what we know now about these times long ago.

-In fact, The Grapes of Wrath movie was actually filmed at locations around these very same ruins- making them extra special for history buffs like me who love visiting places where great events took place.
+The Grapes of Wrath movie was filmed at locations around these very same ruins- making them extra special for history buffs like me who love visiting places where great events took place.

 The abandoned town of Glenrio in Texas is a perfect location for The Grapes Of Wrath movie because it has a historically rich landscape that can be seen throughout almost every scene.

 If you’re looking for a unique way to explore the history of Texas, then Independence should be at the top of your list.

 This ghost town was home not only to Sam Houston but also where his family made their fortune during the early 1800s as cotton traders and investors with technology transformed land through gradual changes that are still felt today.